barcodex/temple/Readme.md

 }
 ```

+Because overloaded version of the method first checks its own support modifiers and calls the parent method if no match was found, you can also provide your own versions of standard modifiers.
+For example, if you have special requirements for sanitization of SQL values in your queries, you can overload 'dbsafe' modifier.
+Another good reason to extend standard modifiers is to inject profiling/logging/validation/notifications code.

-And here is how we would extend Processor in order to use the new Modifier class derivative:
+Here is how we would extend Processor in order to use the new Modifier class derivative:

 ```php
 <?php